Welcome Back! The Office of Study Away (OSA) hopes that your study away experience has been valuable to you personally as well as academically.

 Upon completion of your semester abroad, you will receive an email inviting you to complete the evaluation via the link provided.
 If you have any questions about this, please contact Eleanor Emerson

-in the Office of International Programs.
+in the Office of Study Away.

 For students returning from abroad, be aware that just as you may have experienced a period of cultural adjustment when you arrived at your program, you may experience reverse culture shock now that you have returned.
 Readjusting can be difficult, and it is normal to experience some ups and downs, including feelings of depression, frustration, or anxiety.
 There are ways to alleviate these feelings and incorporate your experiences into your life back home.
 Here are some suggestions: